-Although the Board of Directors is not comprised of a majority of independent directors, the Board has concluded that the Board of Directors has functioned and can continue to function independently as required.
+The Board of Directors is comprised of a majority of independent directors and so the Board has concluded that the Board of Directors has functioned and can continue to function independently as required.
 Although the independent members of the Board of Directors do not hold regularly scheduled meetings at which the non-independent directors and members of management are not in attendance, the Board is encouraged to hold such meetings in order to facilitate the exercise of the directors' independent judgement.
-In addition, the Board holds "in-camera" sessions for independent members during each Board meeting to facilitate open and candid discussion amongst the independent directors.
+In addition, the Board holds "in camera" sessions for independent members during each Board meeting to facilitate open and candid discussion amongst the independent directors.

-The Chairman of the Board of Directors, Dr. Robson, is not an independent director as he is the President of the Company.
-In order to provide leadership for the independent directors, the Board encourages communication among the independent directors with the Vice Chairman, Peter Lilley, being the leading independent director providing guidance to the other independent directors.
+The Chairman of the Board of Directors, Mr. Bell, is not an independent director as he is the Executive Chairman of the Company.
+In order to provide leadership for the independent directors, the Board encourages communication among the independent directors.
 Although the independent directors do not hold regularly scheduled meetings, the independent directors do hold meetings from time to time as requested by any independent director.
-In 2013, Peter Lilley chaired two meetings of the independent directors.